haskell-CI/haskell-ci/README.md

  - cabal check
  - cabal sdist   # tests that a source-distribution can be generated

-# The following scriptlet checks that the resulting source distribution can be built & installed
+# Check that the resulting source distribution can be built & installed.
+# If there are no other `.tar.gz` files in `dist`, this can be even simpler:
+# `cabal install --force-reinstalls dist/*-*.tar.gz`
  - SRC_TGZ=$(cabal info . | awk '{print $2;exit}').tar.gz &&
    cd dist && cabal install --force-reinstalls "$SRC_TGZ"